About

 Our work has since been expanded to undertake strategic planning and coordinated infrastructure for the future growth and transformation of Victoria’s cities and regions – from new suburbs in growth areas, to areas undergoing change and growth in inner and middle Melbourne and our growing regional towns and cities.

-The VPA will assist the implementation of the initiatives articulated in the long-term planning blueprint for our capital city, Plan Melbourne 2017-2050.
+The VPA assists with the implementation of the initiatives articulated in the long-term planning blueprint for our state, Plan for Victoria.
 Working closely with councils, government departments and the community, the VPA’s program focuses on land use and infrastructure planning for strategically important precincts.

-The VPA work program comprises of projects approved by the Minister for Planning in our most recent annual Business Plan, as subsequently varied by the Minister, either at quarterly reviews or by individual decisions.
+The VPA work program comprises of projects approved by the Minister for Planning in our most recent annual Business Plan, as subsequently varied by the Minister.